copsTvFan/cops-episode-guide/readme.md

   he was behind the brown Toyota that got hit.
 It stopped at the stop sign and the second guy broadsided them doing 50mph.
 The husband shows up and says it was his wife, sister in law and two kids.
 He asks if his wife made it and Loren doesn't want to tell him.
-He says he doesn't know…did he see the cars?
+He says he doesn't know... did he see the cars?
   The 6 year old and 12 year old are OK, they need you more.
 The 12 year old was taken first, before they got there, they called, she is OK.
 They were out garage sale shopping and found clothes in the car.
 Loren asks him if he has